renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

     a *good idea* or not; alternatively, the GM may warn you that something you are about to do is a *bad idea*.

   - Disciplined: You are particularly good at self-control.
-After you roll a test that includes your WIL, you may spend 1 Luck to Upgrade.
+You may spend 1 luck to reroll a check that includes your WIL.

   - High Pain Tolerance: your character can *negate* the effect of one wound.

   - Limber: Your character is very lithe, and receives a +10 bonus on checks where this would be beneficial, such as trying to escape bindings or squeeze through tight spaces.

   - Ready: you may spend a Luck Point to re-roll your initiative.

-      - ~~~original idea: +2 INIT~~~
-      - ~~~possible better idea: once per combat, you may move to head of the initiative order for the following turn.~~~
-      - ~~~or roll your INIT twice, and take the best result.~~~
-      - I like both of those more, I think, because I usually prefer abilities that are really interesting discretely over ones that do a little bit constantly.
-And also because I prefer people invest in good Aptitutdes if they want good numbers.
-But it might also be OK, since INIT isn’t a skill and you can’t invest in it directly.
-      - ~~~In combat, you may spend a Luck Point to move to the head of the initiative order.~~~

   - Resilient: you are particularly mentally durable.
 You can negate one Trauma.

   - Social Animal: you are particularly well-suited to large groups and complex social situations.
 You may spend a Luck Point to reroll a social skill check.

   - Strong: you are particularly strong.
 This increases your STR by 5.